 Security: 5 stars – There’s an entrance code to the building, which worked well.

-Facilities: 4 stars – The common areas are awesome and everything needed is available, but they could provide a towel to make the stay perfect.
+Facilities: 5 stars – The common areas are awesome and everything needed is available.

 Atmosphere: 5 stars – A place to chill out and have fun.
 It didn’t seem like a party hostel, which I personally liked, but there are plenty of common areas to make friends.